imrahulr/adversarial_robustness_pytorch/README.md

     --aux-data-filename <path_to_additional_data>
 ```

-**Note**: Expect a 0.5-0.9% lower robust accuracy than that reported in the paper since the original implementation uses a custom regenerated pseudolabeled data which is not publicly available (See Section 4.3.1 [here](https://arxiv.org/abs/2010.03593)).
+**Note**: Expect a 0.5-0.9% lower robust accuracy than that reported in the paper since the original implementation uses a custom regenerated pseudolabeled dataset which is not publicly available (See Section 4.3.1 [here](https://arxiv.org/abs/2010.03593)).

 ### Robustness Evaluation